Locals Seafood co-founder repurposes leftover fish scraps for dog treats

-You can’t talk about North Carolina food without including what comes out the ocean, sounds, rivers and lakes.
+RALEIGH, N.C.
+(WNCN) – You can’t talk about North Carolina food without including what comes out the ocean, sounds, rivers, and lakes.

 Our seafood is sold all over the world and a lot of it stays right here at home.
 But, it may surprise you how much of the fish from the filet you eat goes to waste.